jgmdev/puente/README.md

 $pquery = new \PQuery\PQuery();
 ```

-To manipulate a dom element you will use the **jq()** method which will return
+To manipulate a DOM element you will use the **jq()** method which will return
-you a JQuery object instance that mimics the jQuery functionality.
+a JQuery object instance that mimics the jQuery functionality.

 ```php
 $pquery->jq("#message")->html("Hello World!");
 ```

-You can register events as you would with jQuery with the difference that
+You can register events as you would do with jQuery, with the difference that
 you will be able to register a PHP callback.

 ```php